chivicoko/e-learnr/PROJECT_DOCUMENTATION.md

     npm install json-server
     ```

-  2. Create a JSON file (e.g., `elearncourses.json`) to hold the mock data.

-  3. Run the json-server to serve the data:
+  2. Run the json-server to serve the data:

     ```bash
-    json-server --watch elearncourses.json --port 3001
+    json-server --watch ./data/elearncourses.json --port 3001
     ```
+    This will serve the json data provided at ./data/elearncourses.json as the mock data for json-server

+    `This same data is provided at public/elearncourses.json as a back-up for the live link`

-  4. The mock API will be available at `http://localhost:3001`, providing endpoints such as:
+  3. The mock API will be available at `http://localhost:3001`, providing endpoints such as:
     - `/departments`: Retrieves all departments and their courses.
     - `/departments/{id}`: Fetches a specific department by its ID.